 - certain household products such as zippered storage bags, bathmats, some rugs, and rubber gloves

-- infant's and children's items including pacifiers, bottle nipples, disposable diapers, and teething or other toys
+- infant and children items including pacifiers, bottle nipples, disposable diapers, and teething or other toys

 - certain school or office supplies such as rubber bands, erasers, adhesive tape, rubber cement, and paint

-Foods that may cause a "cross-reaction" in some people include:
+The following foods may cause a cross-reaction in some people:

 - grains including wheat and rye

-It is estimated that between five and ten percent of the general population has a latex allergy.
-The number of healthcare workers affected is much higher, however—up to 17 percent.
-The increased use of latex gloves is thought to be the main reason for the higher rates in this group.
+The number of healthcare workers affected by latex allergies is much higher than average.
+In fact, the CDC estimates that up to 12 percent of all healthcare workers have the allergy.
+The increased use and exposure to latex is thought to be the main reason for the higher rates in this group.

 Others who are at increased risk include: